Do you need a book template to get started writing your book?

 Even better – the book templates listed in this article are absolutely free.
 Since self-publishing costs come out of the author's own pocket, it's important to save money where you can, so that you can use that budget to hire professional editors and cover designers.

-Here are 7 sites to get free Microsoft Word book layout templates:
+Here are the top free book templates: